Skip to main content

 Gonadal Receptor Expression Zebrafish Melanocortin receptors (MC1R, MC4R) are present in germ cells within the testes.
 Provides anatomical evidence for direct melanocortin system interaction with testicular cells.

-Therefore, from a clinical and academic perspective, the direct hormonal impact of PT-141 on is best understood as negligible or potentially even slightly suppressive at the testicular level if administered in a manner that leads to high gonadal concentrations.
+Therefore, from a clinical and academic perspective, the direct hormonal impact of PT-141 on male fertility is best understood as negligible or potentially even slightly suppressive at the testicular level if administered in a manner that leads to high gonadal concentrations.
 Its profound value in a fertility protocol is derived entirely from its validated, centrally-mediated enhancement of libido and sexual arousal, ensuring the behavioral component of reproduction is fully functional.

 • Central Action ∞ PT-141’s primary mechanism is activating melanocortin receptors in the brain to increase sexual desire.